-U.S. Equal Employment Opportunity Commission (EEOC) and/or the Department of Fair Employment and Housing (DFEH) for complaints alleging discrimination in employment.
+U.S. Equal Employment Opportunity Commission (EEOC) and/or the California Civil Rights Department (CRD) for complaints alleging discrimination in employment.

 WHAT HAPPENS WHEN A FORMAL COMPLAINT IS FILED?

 The District will then conduct an investigation.
 Within 90 days of receiving an unlawful discrimination complaint filed under Title 5, Sections 59300 et seq., the District will complete the investigation and forward a summary of the investigative report to you along with a notice of your right to appeal to the District Board of Trustees and the State Chancellor's Office.
 The investigative report, or summary, is the District's Administrative Determination.